Summary of outcomes

-This modernized agreement maintains the tariff-free market access from the original NAFTA, and includes updates and new chapters to address modern-day trade challenges and opportunities.
-Since negotiations began in August 2017, Canada has engaged constructively and pragmatically with our CUSMA partners – always intent on achieving a good deal for Canadians, not just any deal.
+CUSMA will maintain the tariff-free market access from NAFTA, and includes updates and new chapters to address modern-day trade challenges and opportunities.
+Since negotiations began in August 2017, Canada engaged constructively and pragmatically with our NAFTA partners to achieve a good deal for Canadians.

 Facilitating trade in goods

-The original NAFTA eliminated virtually all tariffs between Canada, the U.S. and Mexico, with very a few exceptions.
-The CUSMA maintains these benefits and ensures that the vast majority of CUSMA trade will continue to be duty-free.
-Additionally, a new Customs Administration and Trade Facilitation Chapter standardizes and modernizes customs procedures throughout North America to facilitate the free-flow of goods.
+NAFTA eliminated virtually all tariffs between Canada, the U.S. and Mexico, with very few exceptions.
+CUSMA maintains these benefits and ensures that the vast majority of North American trade will continue to be duty-free.
+Additionally, a new chapter on customs administration and trade facilitation standardizes and modernizes customs procedures throughout North America to facilitate the free-flow of goods.
 There are also important improvements to disciplines on technical barriers to trade that will make it easier for Canadian businesses to export goods within the CUSMA region.

-As a result of this agreement, Canada has agreed to maintain a de minimis threshold for express courier shipments of at least CA$150 for duties and CA$40 for taxes at the point or time of importation.
-New provisions further streamlining administrative procedures for courier companies should lead to lower service fees charged to Canadians by these companies.
+As a result of this agreement, Canada agreed to have de minimis thresholds for express courier import shipments of C$150 for duties and C$40 for taxes at the point or time of importation.

-The CUSMA will preserve existing agriculture commitments between Canada, the U.S. and Mexico, and help bring together an already highly integrated industry.
+CUSMA will preserve existing agriculture commitments between Canada, the U.S. and Mexico, and help bring together an already highly integrated North American industry.
 Canada secured a number of beneficial outcomes for agriculture including:

 - New market access in the form of tariff rate quotas for refined sugar and sugar-containing products, as well as certain dairy products;